t3-org/t3/docs/general/flow.md

 - Grafana will send a firing alert to our webhook.
-- Create the ticket (if it's not already created by another webhook, check by its fingerprint). and then get its channel instance (we'll have a map of channels instances) and calls it's `firing` method to send a message to the targer third-party service(e.g., matrix).
+- Create the ticket (if it's not already created by another webhook, check by its fingerprint). and then get its channel instance (we'll have a map of channels instances) and calls it's `firing` method to send a message to the target third-party service(e.g., matrix).
 - Do the same for resolved grafana alert.
 I mean update its state in DB(if it's not upated already) and use the webhook's channel to send a message.